Winter can be a difficult time for our feathered friends, so why not take extra care of them during the colder months?

 Water is key for birds, both to drink and to clean their feathers so they’re in tip-top condition to fly and keep themselves warm.

 Birds can find it harder to find water in the winter, however, as ponds start to freeze.
-So they’ll always appreciate a bird bath.
-Even a dustbin lid with some stones at the bottom for grip will do the job!
+They’ll always appreciate a bird bath – even a dustbin lid with some stones at the bottom for grip will do the job!

 If you find the water keeps freezing, try floating a ping pong ball on the surface – the slightest gust of wind will keep the ball moving and stop the water turning to ice.

-This helps us to keep track of how garden birds are faring, and last year a record-breaking one million people joined in.
+This helps the charity to keep track of how garden birds are faring, and last year a record-breaking one million people joined in.